xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 Please note, I'm not advocating coding like this as a way of life.
-I'd almost certainly write these functions in more readable form, using IFs, just to keep from confusing later maintainers.
+I'd almost certainly write these functions in more readable form, using `IF`s, just to keep from confusing later maintainers.
 Still, a moral question arises:  Do we have the right to ENFORCE our ideas of good coding practice on the programmer, but writing the language so they can't do anything else?
 That's what Nicklaus Wirth